leandrovianna/vimfiles/README.md

 # vimfiles
 It's my vim configuration.
 This setup is focused on C++, Python and Front-End languages.
 Eventually, I will improve it.

+Change: Now I'm adding support for Dart and Go languages.

 # Installation

 First, remove your previous configurations, maybe you want to make a backup: